MO-BCCRC/titan_workflow/README.md

 __Mutationseq Models:__

-mutationseq uses different models for the paired and the single mode.
+mutationseq uses different models for the paired and the single mode and are included with the mutationseq package.
 The models are pickled with python 2.7.\* and sklearn 0.14.1 and should be loaded on a similar setup.
 The model compatibility can be checked in the python interpreter by running

         python
         >>>from sklearn.externals import joblib